 For many, the default option is going to university.
 Degree qualifications carry a certain perceived advantage of prestige and much better job prospects than Certificates, Diplomas or Apprenticeships.
 In select industries, salaries can be higher for degree graduates too.

-So, which qualification is more likely to land you in a secure career?
 There is much debate on this topic but what is inarguable is that demands in the workplace for certain skill sets continue to change rapidly.

 A recent report by the National Institute of Labour Studies stated that between 2008-2014, the proportion of university graduates finding full-time employment fell from 56% to 41%.